Gubernaculum

-The paired gubernacula (from Ancient Greek κυβερνάω = pilot, steer), also called the caudal genital ligament, are embryonic structures which begin as undifferentiated mesenchyme attaching to the caudal end of the gonads (testicles in males and ovaries in females).
+The gubernaculum (from Ancient Greek κυβερνάω = pilot, steer), also called the caudal genital ligament, is a paired embryonic structure which begin as undifferentiated mesenchyme attaching to the caudal end of the gonads (testicles in males and ovaries in females).

 Structure

-The gubernaculum is present only during the development of the reproductive system.
-It is later replaced by distinct vestiges in males and females.
-The gubernaculum arises in the upper abdomen from the lower end of the gonadal ridge and helps guide the testis in its descent to the inguinal region.
+The gubernaculum is present only during the prenatal development of the reproductive system.
+It is later replaced by distinct structures in males and females.
+The gubernaculum arises in the upper abdomen from the lower end of the gonadal ridge and in the male helps guide the testis in its descent to the inguinal region and in the female helps to guide the ovary.